View our posts

 • ensure that SEND and EAL students can access learning in lessons to support independent learning

-Literacy is at the very heart of the PE Department's revised curriculum.
-It is also pivotal in supporting the whole-school literacy programme and is used frequently in every scheme of work created in PE.
-In all schemes of work created in PE the following areas of literacy activities have been developed: Reading Strategies; Extended Writing.
-Physcial education can provide the students with another dimension to develop and explore key mathematical concepts and language.
+Literacy is at the very heart of the PE department's revised curriculum.
+It is also pivotal in supporting the Whole School Literacy Programme and is used frequently in every scheme of work created in PE.
+In all schemes of work created in PE the following areas of literacy activities have been developed: Reading Strategies, Extended Writing.
+Physical education can provide students with another dimension to develop and explore key mathematical concepts and language.

 Relationship, sex, and health education